kjlowe/energy-project/README.md

 # Next Steps

- - Want get the billing data showing up in the visualization.
+Get the PROOF of Concept Running first.

+1. Get Node running locally again and connecting to the webserver and showing the basic visualization.

+2. Draw what I want the display to be on paper.

+3. Figure out what data I need for that and pipe it through the API.

+4. Try and make the visual.

+Improve data structures.

- - I want to make sure the data structures move across parts of the application easily.
+1. I want to make sure the data structures move across parts of the application easily.
 Seems like using proto is a good way of doing that.
- - I think I should get a proof of concept up and running first, but unofortunately I never go back to this stuff.